marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 Add a dependency between the Task and the Task passed as argument.
 Can throw a *TaskElementParentingException* the two Tasks are not under the same Graph and a *CyclicGraphException* when the just added dependency lead to a cyclic Graph.
-If a *CyclicGraphException* is thrown the parent TaskGraph is restored to the situation before the call of the method.
+If a *CyclicGraphException* is thrown the parent TaskGraph is restored to the situation before the method call.
 ```cpp
 void addDependencyTo(Task* task);
 ```

 Add a dependency between the Task and the Task graph passed as argument.
 Can throw a *TaskElementParentingException* when the parent of the Task and the parent of the TaskGraph are not the same and a *CyclicGraphException* when the just added dependency lead to a cyclic Graph.
-If a *CyclicGraphException* is thrown the TaskGraph is restored to the situation before the call of the method.
+If a *CyclicGraphException* is thrown the TaskGraph is restored to the situation before the method call.
 ```cpp
 void addDependencyTo(TaskGraph* taskGraph);
 ```

 #### Others:

-Return an *unsigned int* that is the unique identifier of the Task.
+Return an *unsigned int* that is a unique identifier of the Task.
 ```cpp
 unsigned int getTaskID();
 ```

 Set the function passed as argument as the function that is intended to be executed for this Task.
-The argument passed to the executed function is a pointer to its task.
+The argument passed to the executed function is a pointer to the task object.
 ```cpp
 void setExecute(void (*execute)(void*));
 ```